sampath-ds/DocAnalyzer/DocAnalyzer/chatbot/README.md

 $ crewai run
 ```

-This command initializes the fleetenablechatbot Crew, assembling the agents and assigning them tasks as defined in your configuration.
+This command initializes the  DocAnalyzer Crew, assembling the agents and assigning them tasks as defined in your configuration.

 This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.